 4 Questions to Ask About Dental Dentures

-Come to Beyond Dental & Implant Center to learn more about our dental denture’s options.
-Call us for more information or simply schedule an online appointment!
-We have 2 convenient locations to serve you in Dallas TX, and Fort Worth TX.
+Come to Beyond Dental & Implant Center to learn more about our dental denture options.
+Contact us for more information or simply schedule an online appointment!
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 Denture technology has come a long way over the years to provide patients with more comfortable, natural-looking, and sturdier options than in the past.
 At Beyond Smiles, we are proud to provide our valued patients with several advanced denture options to choose from!

 Dentures are artificial dental appliances made from plastic, porcelain, or, more commonly and recently, a hard resin.
 When a patient loses several teeth, dentures are often used to replace those missing teeth and the surrounding tissues.
 As such, they contain both artificial teeth and gums that are custom-fitted to a patient’s mouth and visually match any of the patient’s remaining teeth and the color of their gums.

 With that said, dentures can either be complete or partial, depending on if the patient still has remaining healthy teeth or not.
 Complete or full dentures replace all of the patient’s natural teeth on the top or bottom gum line, while partial dentures replace a row of several teeth on the top or bottom gum line.